Risk Management

 In response to the external impact of cyber security, we must continue to invest resources to establish and promote security protection measures to fulfill the competent management of personal information and security management requirements.
 We review the effectiveness of the protection mechanism and the achievement of information security objectives and report the progress and benefit to the Cyber Security and Data Privacy Protection Committee.
 Information security protection mechanism includes:

-• implement the inspects of the external certification body and the NCC Mobile Broadband Information Security Management Requirements
+1. Implement the inspects of the external certification body and the Mobile Broadband Information Security Management Requirements by the Ministry of Digital Affairs (MODA).

-• establish various quantitative indicators to track the security level
+3. Establish various quantitative indicators to track the security level.

 Business operation 9.
 Greenhouse gas emissions Climate change mitigation and adaptation

-• Specific climate commitments include achieving 100% renewable energy use (RE100) by 2040, reaching net-zero emissions by 2050, and implementing carbon emission quotas.
+• Specific climate commitments such as 100% renewable energy usage by 2040 (RE100); achieving net-zero emissions by 2050 and carbon emissions cap.

-• The company conducts self-assessments of carbon information disclosure based on international corporate sustainability rankings.
-Failure to provide a positive response may reduce investor confidence in the company.
+• Self-assessment of carbon information disclosure for international corporate sustainability ratings; a lack of positive response may reduce investors' confidence in the company.

 10. Occupational safety and working rights Supply chain management Occupational safety